huqianghui/graphrag-visualizer/README.md

 ## Using the Search Functionality

-Once the [graphrag-api](https://github.com/noworneverev/graphrag-api) server is up and running, you can perform searches directly through the GraphRAG Visualizer.
-Simply go to the [GraphRAG Visualizer](https://noworneverev.github.io/graphrag-visualizer/) and use the search interface to query the API server.
+Once the [graphrag-api](https://github.com/huqianghui/graphrag-api) server is up and running, you can perform searches directly through the GraphRAG Visualizer.
 This allows you to easily search and explore data that is hosted on your local server.

 ![search](public/search.png)